Is dry food bad for cats? Let’s get our thinking cats on!

 - Don’t shock your cat(!)—Abruptly changing the food type can leave your furry companion rattled.
 Instead, introduce a new food by mixing it up with their preferred brand—start with small quantities before progressing to higher mix ratios over the course of a week or so

 - Microwave canned food—Cats used to ambient temperature dry food might find it difficult to transition to cooler tinned food.
-Gently heating the meal up will release the deliciously meaty aromas that cats are designed to love.
+Gently heating the meal up will release the deliciously meaty aromas that cats love.
 Careful not to overheat it, though!

 - Hand-feed your cat—Cats are smart and have strong survival instincts, which also makes them distrustful.
-Initially hand-feeding your cat will make them trust the food (that’s assuming they like you enough to trust you...)
+Hand-feeding your cat will make them trust the food (that’s assuming they like you enough to trust you...)

 - Give them privacy—If hand-feeding doesn’t work, try giving them some space!
 Most cats inspect new food in privacy to confirm they’re not at risk of eating something that could potentially hurt them